motnip/keycloak-js-login/README.md

 # KeyCloak and React

-This project is a sample of how to integrate KeyCloak into a React project.
+This project aims to explain how Keycloak works and its mechanism, using a simple ReactJS code.

 The React application is a sample website with three pages:
 - Welcome: it is a welcome page that doesn't require any login
 - Public page: it is a page that does not require any log in
+- Manager: Only users who have the role "manager" can access it.
+This page contains a simple HTML table with a list of employees
-- User Details: it is a page that shows some information about the logged user.
-Indeed you need to log in.
+- User Details: Only users who have the role "manager" or "user" can access it.
+That page shows some information about the logged user.
 The page gets the user's data from the KeyCloak token.

 A docker-compose file runs an instance of the KeyCloak server used by the React component application.